-Mr. McCoy began studying double bass with David Currie in his native Ottawa, Canada.
-Another important early teacher was Swedish bassist Torvald Fredin.
-With the assistance of awards from the Canada Council for the Arts, he continued his studies with Roger Scott at the Curtis Institute of Music, receiving a Bachelor of Music degree.
-At age twenty, Mr. McCoy joined Canada’s National Arts Centre Orchestra.
-The following season he won an appointment to the Metropolitan Opera Orchestra.
+Mr. McCoy began studying double bass in his native Ottawa, Canada.
+With the assistance of grants from the Canada Council for the Arts, he continued his studies at the Curtis Institute of Music, earning a Bachelor of Music degree.
+At age twenty, Mr. McCoy won a position with Canada’s National Arts Centre Orchestra.
+The following season he joined the Metropolitan Opera Orchestra.

-Prior to devoting more time to teaching, Mr. McCoy was a dedicated performer of new music.
-He was a founding member of Sequitur and Ensemble Sospeso and also appeared regularly with Speculum Musicae, giving American or world premiere performances of chamber works by many prominent and influential composers.
+Mr. McCoy was a founding member of the new music groups Sequitur and Ensemble Sospeso and appeared regularly with Speculum Musicae, giving premiere performances of chamber works by many important contemporary composers.

-Mr. McCoy joined the faculty of Manhattan School of Music in 2008.
-He also teaches at Columbia University; has presented master classes throughout the United States, in Canada, and in Japan; and has contributed articles to Strings magazine.
+Mr. McCoy also teaches at Columbia University and is chamber music and orchestral coach for the National Youth Orchestra of Canada.
+He has presented master classes throughout the United States, in Canada and Japan and has contributed articles to Strings magazine.